Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 How Context7 Changes This

-Context7 acts as a bridge between your AI assistant and current library documentation.
-When you include "use context7" in your prompt (or set up automatic invocation), the MCP server identifies which library you're asking about, fetches the latest official documentation, and injects the relevant snippets directly into the AI's context.
+Context7 sits between your AI assistant and current library documentation.
+When you include "use context7" in a prompt (or set up automatic invocation), the server identifies which library you're asking about, fetches the latest official documentation, and injects the relevant snippets into the model's context.
+The AI then answers from actual current APIs rather than guessing.

 Step 1: Prerequisites

-Before installing Context7, make sure you have Node.js installed on your system.
-Context7 runs as an MCP server using npx, so you'll need:
+Context7 runs as an MCP server via npx, so you'll need:

-• An MCP-compatible client (Cursor, Claude Desktop, VS Code with appropriate extensions, Windsurf, or similar)
+- An MCP-compatible client (Cursor, Claude Code, Claude Desktop, VS Code with an MCP extension, Windsurf, or similar)

 Step 2: Install Context7 for Your Client